BlenderCN-Org/Swiftly/README.md

 every setting for cycles inside render and output-panel should copy over BUT not, as (in my eyes) scene depended :

 frame start and end, frame time remapping, resolution XY, bordersetting, and outputfile-path/name

+### Render to Print ###
+set the size of the render for a print

+Properties -> Output -> "Swiftly: Render to Print"

+You can set the size in centimeters, change the DPI and, optionally, set the pixel size to obtain the actual size.

+You can choose the size of the render from various print standard size.

+conversion of 2.6 addon to 2.8 https://archive.blender.org/wiki/index.php/Extensions:2.6/Py/Scripts/Render/Render_to_Print/